The F1 Dashboard Has Experienced a Growth Spurt

 Stack (for Completeness)

 React + TypeScript, TanStack Query, Recharts, Tailwind, Iconify icons.
-And three APIs that fortunately don't mind being called every six hours.
+And three APIs that fortunately don't get upset if you call them every six hours.